 - Mirror- 29.99

 - Embroidery Hoops- Bought one for $1.51 (after 20% off coupon) and had two on hand

 - Table- FREE (So far anyway) The wood is from my husband’s grandma’s barn mixed with other wood we had on hand

 Total So Far- $59.46

 Wanna Catch up or Jump Ahead?

-Make sure to check out what other participants are doing this week, using the link-up below.
+Make sure to check out what other participants are doing this week.

 Love it?
 Pin it!